Little Moscow: Usage outside Europe

 A common usage of the term 'Little Moscow' outside Europe is to refer to a community that has a substantial ethnic enclave of Russian immigrants or people of Russian descent; similar to a 'Little Italy' or 'Chinatown'.
 Examples include Sunny Isles Beach, Florida, US which is sometimes known as 'Little Moscow', with over 7% of its population listing Russian as their first language in a 2000 survey.

 Outside ethnic enclaves, the term is also used to show left-wing leanings of a community in other countries.
 In South America, the neighbourhood of Realengo in Rio de Janeiro, Brazil, was nicknamed 'Little Moscow' during the mid twentieth century because of the sometimes militant support of the residents towards the Partido Comunista Brasileiro, the Brazilian Communist Party.
 In Australia, the coal mining town of Collinsville in North Queensland was known as 'Little Moscow' for its left-wing political radicalism, based in a culture of militant trades unionism.
+The Salfit Governorate in the northern West Bank, Palestine, is known as a Little Moscow for the historical strength of the Palestinian Communist Party.

 In the United States, as in Britain, the term has been used by the media to label a community with socialist or left-wing sympathies.
 In 1937, radio commentators used the term for Racine, Wisconsin, because of strikes and labour disputes.
 Though unlike in Britain, Racine did not have an open Communist political following, but through militant trade unions ran a series of strikes across industries throughout the city in the 1930s.
 This included one of the first areas to have an automobile union, which picketed before the likes of Flint, Detroit or Johnstown, and received negative media attention.
+Today this meaning has been absorbed by the term "Commie corridor".